Trinitarian Congregational Parish of Castine, UCC

 Picture

-Usually the shortest part of our worship service, the Offering of our Gifts is where we collect what is offered by our congregation in the form of pledges, special offerings, or simply whatever money they may wish to donate in order to support our work, here in the world, in God’s name.
-The pastor offers an invitation, collection plates are passed, and then we stand together as we sing this Doxology together:
+The Offering of our Gifts is where we collect what is offered by our congregation in the form of pledges, special offerings, or simply whatever money they may wish to donate in order to support our work, here in the world, in God’s name.
+A deacon offers an invitation, collection plates are passed, and then we rise, in body or spirit, as we sing this Doxology together:

 Praise God from whom all blessings flow;